prashantkhurana/Rust-Java-Import-Order/README.md

 # Rust-Java-Import-Order

-Reformats the import statements of java files in a given folder.
+Re-organize the import statements of java files in a given folder.

+The imports are organized in the following order :

+- All static imports
+	 - imports starting with "java"
+	 - imports starting with "javax"
+	 - imports starting with "org"
+	 - imports starting with "com"
+	 - all other imports

 Same as what you can do in intellij by : code->Organize Imports.

 So then why write a rust program to do that?
 Because why not!